spookybear0/gd-addresses/classes/AchievementManager.md

 Here are the known addresses:

 ```
-AchievementNotifier::sharedState = base + 0xFC90
+AchievementManager::sharedState = base + 0xFC90

-AchievementNotifier::notifyAchievement = base + 0x3B120
+AchievementManager::notifyAchievement = base + 0x3B120

-AchievementNotifier::show = base + 0x3BE50 (should be used on notifyAchievement)
+AchievementManager::show = base + 0x3BE50 (should be used on notifyAchievement)
 ```